pyinfra-dev/pyinfra/docs/facts.rst

 ~~~~~~~~~~~~~~~~~~~~

-    Returns a dict of globally installed npm packages:
+    Returns a dict of installed npm packages globally or in a given directory:

     .. code:: python